 After many months of auditioning, Samantha Barks landed the role of Eponine, which she had previously played in the West End and in the 25th anniversary concert.
 Barks was performing in Oliver! in Manchester when, to her surprise, Cameron Mackintosh came on stage and announced that she had been cast.
 Barks later described it via Twitter as the "Most incredible moment of my life!!!!".

 Coincidentally, Anne Hathaway sang with Hugh Jackman at the Academy Awards (twice).
-The second time, Hathaway was hosting and sang 'On My Own' to Jackman because Jackman refused to sing with her.
-Later, Jackman was cast in this movie and he suggested Hathaway as Fantine.
+The second time, Hathaway was hosting and sang 'On My Own' to Jackman, because he refused to sing with her.
+Later, Jackman was cast in this movie, and he suggested Hathaway as Fantine.
 She was later cast.

 In a running gag, Thénardier claims to love Cosette like his own daughter but can never quite remember her name correctly.
 He incorrectly calls her "Colette" several times, and also once calls her "Courgette."
 "Courgette" is the French word for "zucchini."
 Although not mentioned in the musical, in Victor Hugo's source novel explains that "Cosette" is in fact also not the girl's real name; her given name is "Euphrasie," and "Cosette" is a nickname that her mother gave her.